-Figure 5.12 shows the median cold ischaemia time in DCD donor pancreas transplants over the last ten years.
-Overall median cold ischaemia time has decreased from 13 hours in 2008/09 to 10 hours in 2017/18.
+Figure 5.12 shows the median cold ischaemia time in DCD donor pancreas transplants over the last ten years and overall has predominately been 10 hours.

-Figure 5.13 shows the median cold ischaemia time in DCD donor pancreas transplants in 2017/18 for each transplant centre.
-Cambridge and WLRTC had the shortest median cold ischaemia time of 9 hours, whilst Manchester had the longest median cold ischaemia time of 11 hours.
-Newcastle is not presented as no DCD transplants were performed in 2017/18.
+Figure 5.13 shows the median cold ischaemia time in DCD donor pancreas transplants in 2018/19 for each transplant centre.
+Oxford had the shortest median cold ischaemia time of 9 hours, whilst WLRTC performed one DCD transplant with a cold ischaemia time of 12 hours.
+Newcastle and Edinburgh are not presented as no DCD transplants were performed at either centre in 2018/19.

 Figure 5.14 shows the median cold ischaemia time in DCD donor pancreas transplants for each transplant centre over the last ten years.
-It can be more clearly seen that overall the median cold ischaemia time has decreased from 2008/09 to 2017/18 with some minor fluctuations over the time period.
+It can be more clearly seen that overall the median cold ischaemia time has decreased from 2009/10 to 2018/19 with some minor fluctuations over the time period.